-President Donald Trump has made repeated claims that former Vice President Joe Biden performed poorly when handling the swine flu (H1N1) outbreak in 2009 and 2010.
-Despite the president’s swine flu attack on Biden, however, the Democrat’s presidential nominee was not in charge of the Obama administration’s handling of the H1N1 outbreak.
+Before the 2020 election, Donald Trump made repeated claims that President Joe Biden performed poorly when handling the swine flu (H1N1) outbreak in 2009 and 2010, when Biden was the vice president.
+Despite Trump’s swine flu attack on Biden, however, the Democrat’s presidential nominee was not in charge of the Obama administration’s handling of the H1N1 outbreak.

 The majority of responsibility when it came to the H1N1 outbreak fell to leaders of Health and Human Services, Homeland Security, and the CDC, according to PolitiFact.
 Trump may be mistaking his own administration’s approach—which placed Vice President Mike Pence at the forefront of the coronavirus task force—for Obama’s H1N1 response.

 Trump hinged many of his accusations regarding Biden’s swine flu response on remarks from former Biden Chief of Staff Ron Klain in May 2019.
 A viral video shows Klain noting that the Obama administration did “every possible thing wrong” when handling the outbreak.
 These remarks are taken out of context, however, and fail to provide a full picture of what Klain was referencing.

 In the full remarks, Klain explained that this failure was primarily in connection to a vaccine.
 The U.S. government’s approach in 2009-2010 led to a shortage of available vaccines and the late arrival of those vaccines that could be distributed.
 But the virus was milder than anticipated—leading to less pressure than expected for hospitals—and the vaccine was more effective than initially predicted.